 Website (Japanese only) | Google Maps

-Get Your Goshuincho Ready for the Most Amazing Power Spots of Nagoya.
+Get Your Goshuincho Ready for the Most Spiritual Spots of Nagoya.

 Atsuta Jingu Shrine

 This sacred shrine is one of the most important Shinto shrines in Japan.
-It venerates the goddess of the sun, Amaterasu.
+This temple is dedicated to the goddess of the sun, Amaterasu.
 It also keeps one of the three imperial treasures, the sacred sword “Kusanagi” (Kusanagi no tsurugi).
-Unfortunately it is not open to the public but we are sure you will sense it’s presence.
-Also don’t be surprised if you see young Japanese couples in traditional wedding dresses, as there are a lot of weddings at the central shrine.
-And don’t forget to try the local Nagoya cuisine at Miya Kishimen, a finger-licking good delight directly on the grounds of the shrine.
+Also, don’t be surprised if you see young Japanese couples in traditional wedding attire, as there are a lot of weddings at this central shrine.
+Lastly, don’t forget to try the local Nagoya cuisine at Miya Kishimen, a finger-licking good delight directly on the grounds of the shrine.

 Atsuta Jingu Shrine (熱田神宮)